WalkerMao/walkermao.github.io/_posts/2021-05-23-root-cause-localization-idice.md

 #### Requirements

-We have identified the following requirements for an effective combination:
+The author have identified the following requirements for an effective combination:

 - Impactful: An effective combination should associate with an emerging issue that corresponds to a relatively large number of issue reports.